2011 Allsvenskan: Malmö FF vs. Helsingborgs IF

-In a similar incident on 24 May 2011, a Skåne derby match between Malmö FF and Helsingborgs IF had to be abandoned after thirty minutes, right after Helsingborg had scored to take the lead 1–0.
+On 24 May 2011, a Skåne derby match at Swedbank Stadion between Malmö FF and Helsingborgs IF had to be abandoned after thirty minutes, right after Helsingborg had scored to take the lead 1–0.
 Helsingborg goalkeeper Pär Hansson was left injured by a firecracker thrown by a spectator from Malmö FF's standing section detonating right beside him, before being pushed by a spectator who made it onto the pitch from the same standing section.
 The SFA did not disqualify the theory that the man throwing the firecracker might have been the same man as the one who invaded the pitch.
 (The Malmö District Court later concluded that was the case.)
 Both Malmö FF and Canal+, the broadcaster of the match, sued the man invading the pitch for abandoning the match and television broadcasting of it.
 The game was awarded 3–0 in Helsingborg's favour on 17 June 2011.
 Malmö were given a 150,000 SEK fine, while Helsingborg were fined 25,000 SEK.

 On 18 October 2011, the man who invaded the pitch was sentenced by the Malmö District Court to 120 day-fines for a total of 10,000 SEK, not only for invading the pitch but also for throwing the firecracker.

 Malmö FF vs. Djurgårdens IF

-Malmö FF were involved in another incident at their home arena, Swedbank Stadion, this time in a match against Djurgårdens IF, on 30 July 2011.
+Malmö FF were involved in another incident at their home arena, this time in a match against Djurgårdens IF, on 30 July 2011.
 Like the Syrianska–AIK and Malmö–Helsingborg matches, the Malmö–Djurgården match was abandoned, after eleven minutes, after four fireworks had been launched.
 At that time, Malmö FF were leading 1–0.
 A total of six fireworks were launched, forcing the referee to abandon the match.
 According to Canal+, one of the fireworks was close to hitting a photographer.
 There were different opinions as to where the fireworks came from: Canal+ believed that the fireworks came from the section above the Djurgården terrace while the police believed that the fireworks came from within the Djurgården section.
 Swedish Discipline Committee chairman Khennet Thallinger stated that they "want to preserve the due process".
 On 5 September 2011, the Committee decided that the game would be replayed from the first kick-off, since it could not be verified which club's supporter section the fireworks came from.
 The SFA's Competition Committee decided that the rematch would be played on 15 October 2011.
 This forced them to delay the Malmö–Syrianska and Halmstad–Djurgården games in-between to 17 October, as all Allsvenskan teams should have at least one rest day between each game.
 The rematch was won by Malmö 1–0.